Pointcept/Pointcept/README.md

 ## Highlights
-- *Mar, 2025* 🚀: **Sonata** is accepted by CVPR 2025!
+- *Mar 2025* 🚀: **Sonata** is accepted by CVPR 2025 and selected as one of the **Highlight** presentations (3.0% submissions)!
 We release the code with Pointcept v1.6.0.
 We release the pre-training **[code](#sonata)** along with Pointcept v1.6.0 and provide an easy-to-use pre-trained model for inference, tuning, and visualization in our project **[repository](https://github.com/facebookresearch/sonata)** hosted by Meta.
-- *May, 2024*: In v1.5.2, we redesigned the default structure for each dataset for better performance.
+- *May 2024*: In v1.5.2, we redesigned the default structure for each dataset for better performance.
 Please **re-preprocess** datasets or **download** our preprocessed datasets from **[here](https://huggingface.co/Pointcept)**.
-- *Apr, 2024*: **PTv3** is selected as one of the 90 **Oral** papers (3.3% accepted papers, 0.78% submissions) by CVPR'24!
+- *Apr 2024*: **PTv3** is selected as one of the 90 **Oral** papers (3.3% accepted papers, 0.78% submissions) by CVPR'24!
-- *Mar, 2024*: We release code for **OA-CNNs**, accepted by CVPR'24.
+- *Mar 2024*: We release code for **OA-CNNs**, accepted by CVPR'24.
 Issue related to **OA-CNNs** can @Pbihao.
-- *Feb, 2024*: **PTv3** and **PPT** are accepted by CVPR'24, another **two** papers by our Pointcept team have also been accepted by CVPR'24 🎉🎉🎉.
+- *Feb 2024*: **PTv3** and **PPT** are accepted by CVPR'24, another **two** papers by our Pointcept team have also been accepted by CVPR'24 🎉🎉🎉.
 We will make them publicly available soon!
-- *Dec, 2023*: **PTv3** is released on arXiv, and the code is available in Pointcept.
+- *Dec 2023*: **PTv3** is released on arXiv, and the code is available in Pointcept.
 PTv3 is an efficient backbone model that achieves SOTA performances across indoor and outdoor scenarios.
-- *Aug, 2023*: **PPT** is released on arXiv.
+- *Aug 2023*: **PPT** is released on arXiv.
 PPT presents a multi-dataset pre-training framework that achieves SOTA performance in both **indoor** and **outdoor** scenarios.
 It is compatible with various existing pre-training frameworks and backbones.
 A **pre-release** version of the code is accessible; for those interested, please feel free to contact me directly for access.
-- *Mar, 2023*: We released our codebase, **Pointcept**, a highly potent tool for point cloud representation learning and perception.
+- *Mar 2023*: We released our codebase, **Pointcept**, a highly potent tool for point cloud representation learning and perception.
 We welcome new work to join the _Pointcept_ family and highly recommend reading [Quick Start](#quick-start) before starting your trail.
-- *Feb, 2023*: **MSC** and **CeCo** accepted by CVPR 2023. _MSC_ is a highly efficient and effective pretraining framework that facilitates cross-dataset large-scale pretraining, while _CeCo_ is a segmentation method specifically designed for long-tail datasets.
+- *Feb 2023*: **MSC** and **CeCo** accepted by CVPR 2023. _MSC_ is a highly efficient and effective pretraining framework that facilitates cross-dataset large-scale pretraining, while _CeCo_ is a segmentation method specifically designed for long-tail datasets.
 Both approaches are compatible with all existing backbone models in our codebase, and we will soon make the code available for public use.
-- *Jan, 2023*: **CAC**, oral work of AAAI 2023, has expanded its 3D result with the incorporation of Pointcept.
+- *Jan 2023*: **CAC**, oral work of AAAI 2023, has expanded its 3D result with the incorporation of Pointcept.
 This addition will allow CAC to serve as a pluggable segmentor within our codebase.
-- *Sep, 2022*: **PTv2** accepted by NeurIPS 2022.
+- *Sep 2022*: **PTv2** accepted by NeurIPS 2022.
 It is a continuation of the Point Transformer.
 The proposed GVA theory can apply to most existing attention mechanisms, while Grid Pooling is also a practical addition to existing pooling methods.

 ## Citation
 If you find _Pointcept_ useful to your research, please cite our work as encouragement. (੭ˊ꒳​ˋ)੭✧